ARIZONA LIFE LINES

 HOURS OF OPERATION

-We are open from 9:00 till 5:30pm, Monday through Friday.
+We are open from 8:30 till 5:30pm, Monday through Thursday, closed at 2:30 on Friday.
 Unless we are attending an off-site function, the office is staffed at all times.
 If you call and get voice mail, do leave a message; it will be returned same day.
-We have several in-coming lines and try not to put callers on hold any more than necessary.
-Our voice mail is checked on a frequent basis and again after hours and on weekends.
+We have several in-coming lines (these are landlines, do not text) and try not to put callers on hold unless absolutely necessary.
+Office phones are forwarded to our cell, and voice mail is checked on a frequent basis after hours and on weekends.

 While we make every effort, we are not able to help everyone to their satisfaction; unfortunately, there are individuals who will not find the coverage they're looking for, given their income, work or health-related circumstances.
 It is our goal to help every caller, make calls in their behalf when possible and assist in whatever way possible, with all means available, to find them the coverage they're seeking or to provide an understanding of why the system cannot work for them at this time and what any other options might be.

 Your agent, whether us or someone else, is your first line of defense whenever you have a problem with an existing health policy.
-He/she earns a small commission on your business, and should be consulted whenever you have a problem with a claim or with understanding your policy.
+He/she earns a small commission (very small since the advent of the ACA) on your business, and should be consulted whenever you have a problem with a claim or with understanding your policy.
 Commissions paid to agents do not affect your premium in any way, nor do they impact any subsidy you might be eligible for under the ACA.

 Never buy a plan you do not understand or whose representative cannot adequately explain.
 Don't let an agent tell you he or she cannot send or leave materials with you so that you may think more about your purchase, if you wish.
-Any agent can leave material behind; those who don't are using high pressure tactics to make you buy on the spot.
-Likewise, there is no reason information cannot be mailed or e-mailed to you.
+Any agent can fax, e-mail or leave material behind; those who don't are using high pressure tactics to make you buy on the spot.